aametwally/FoodAllergyPredictor/README.md

-# Dataset:
+# Dataset: we
-In order to evaluate our proposed model, we used the longitudinal gut microbiome profiles from the DIABIMMUNE project (https://pubs.broadinstitute.org/diabimmune/three-country-cohort), a study that aimed to characterize host-microbe immune interactions contributing to autoimmunity and allergy.
+We used the longitudinal gut microbiome profiles from the DIABIMMUNE project (https://pubs.broadinstitute.org/diabimmune/three-country-cohort), a study that aimed to characterize host-microbe immune interactions contributing to autoimmunity and allergy.